Who we are

 Journal de Folie recognises creative work as labour.
 All rights remain with authors and artists.
 Contributors grant first publication rights only, and are paid an honorarium for published work, with the intention of increasing contributor payment as the journal grows.

-I created the journal with the aim of building a space where writers and artists can publish work that feels sincere, exploratory, and alive.
-My editorial interests tend to gravitate toward work that engages closely with interior life, psychological tension, and the complexities of human experience.
+She established the journal with the aim of creating a space where writers and artists can publish work that feels sincere, exploratory, and alive.
+Her editorial interests centre on work that engages with interior life, psychological tension, and the complexities of human experience.
+Amelia holds a Master’s degree in Psychology, with an academic background spanning psychology, criminology, and sociology.
+Alongside her work with the journal, she writes social commentary exploring cultural, social, and psychological themes.

 Contact us